Nothing conjures the tastes of New Orleans much more this Classic New Orleans Beignets recipe!

 - 3 cups of confectioners sugar

-- Mix water, sugar, and yeast in a large bowl and let sit for 10 minutes
+- Add water, sugar, and yeast in a large bowl and let sit for 10 minutes.
+(Using the large bowl of your stand mixer works well)

-- In another bowl, beat the eggs, salt, and evaporated milk together.
+- In another bowl, blend together the eggs, salt, and evaporated milk until incorporated.

-- Mix egg mixture to the yeast mixture.
+- Turn blender on medium, and slowly add egg mixture to the yeast mixture.

-- Add 3 cups of the flour to the yeast mixture and stir to combine.
+- Add 3 cups of the flour to the yeast mixture and mix to combine.

-- Add the shortening and continue to mix will adding the remaining flour.
+- Add the shortening and continue to mix will adding the remaining flour, adding more flour if dough is too wet.

 - Remove dough from the bowl and and place on a lightly floured surface.